Rodolfo9706/Adaptive-control-for-DC-DC-converters/README.md

 run control/parameters.m
  ```

-## Open and Run the Simulink Model
+4. **Open and Run the Simulink Model**

-1. Open **control/control.slx** in Simulink.
+-Open **control/control.slx** in Simulink.
-2. Ensure the correct hardware target is selected (your DSP LaunchPad model).
+-Ensure the correct hardware target is selected (your DSP LaunchPad model).
-3. Run the simulation or deploy it to the DSP.
+-Run the simulation or deploy it to the DSP.

 # Project Structure